Solon, OH

 When Should Your Child Visit the Dentist?

-• First visit: By their first birthday or when the first tooth appears.
+• First Visit: By age 1 or when the first tooth erupts.

-• Routine check-ups: Every six months for professional cleanings and exams.
+• Routine Visits: Every six months for dental cleanings & exams for kids, and fluoride treatments.

 Conclusion